cagrisaltik/fivemreport/README.md

 # Fivem-Report-Bot
-Fivemden Discorda Düşen Raporlama Sistemi
+Fivem'den Discord'a Düşen Raporlama Sistemi .
-Bütün Bilgileri Doğru Girdiğinizden Emin Olun
+Bütün Bilgileri Doğru Girdiğinizden Emin Olun.

-Eğer Kullandıysanız Star Olarak İşaretlerseniz Sevinirim.
+Sends a Report from Fivem to Discord.

+Be sure to enter all the information correctly.